williamchuang/the_project/README.md

 Those rules inluding bu not limited to: While using services, you may only use the data acquired for personal and non-commercial purposes.
 You may not make the data collected through IB services available to any third party in any way.

-Any code within ext and lib are borrowed from IbPy2 library (written in Python 2), and I coverted them to C with the help of Cython.
+Any *.py code within ext and lib are borrowed from IbPy2 library (written in Python 2).

 The official API code can be downloaded at<br />
 [IB API Codel Guide](https://interactivebrokers.github.io)